Top 7 Attractions In Moscow, Russia

-It’s impossible to ignore Moscow’s fascinating history, which is put on spectacular display at the Kremlin’s Armory Museum where visitors see Faberge eggs, weaponry and royal carriages.
-Another era is celebrated at the Museum of Cosmonautics where tourists get an up close look at the Space Race.
+Another of Moscow’s historic era is celebrated at the Museum of Cosmonautics where tourists get an up close look at the Space Race.

 Moscow is beautiful in all seasons, but it’s particularly festive around January 1 when Russians celebrate a combined Christmas and New Year holiday.
 The Easter Arts Festival in the spring is marked by orchestral performances.